Optimization of convolutional neural networks for background suppression in the PandaX-III experiment: Data preparation

 \subsection{Simulation and data production}

+The Monte Carlo simulation is based on the detector geometry shown in Fig.~\ref{fig:pandax_iii_tpc}.
+The build of detector geometry in simulation is described in~\cite{Xie:2020xmd}.
+All the components of the detector, including the vessel, the TPC and the dimension of the readout plane, are simulated.
 The process of data preparation is shown in Fig.~\ref{fig:data_preparation}.
 The physics simulation is performed with the Geant4~\cite{Agostinelli:2002hh} based package restG4, which is a component of the REST framework~\cite{Altenmuller:2021slh}.
 The input signal \nldbd events are generated with the DECAY0 package~\cite{Ponkratenko:2000um}.
 The background events from the decay chains of $^{232}$Th and $^{238}$U are sampled directly with restG4.
 The output energy depositions inside the TPC are processed with the REST framework, generating responses from the detector and data readout by the electronics~\cite{Lin:2018mpd}.
 The readout data is converted to images for further discrimination with the CNNs.

 For each of the signal events, the DECAY0 package generates the momenta of the two primary electrons, which share the same vertex.
 The vertices are sampled uniformly in the gas region of the detector during the simulation with restG4.
 The primary particles of the background events are the daughter nucleus $^{208}$Tl ($^{214}$Bi) of the $^{232}$Th ($^{238}$U) decay chain, of which the 2615~keV~(2447~keV) gamma events contribute to the background within the ROI.
 They are sampled within the container, which contributed most of these backgrounds.
+Since we have not yet determined the background model, we used the same uniform distribution of both signal and background events to study the effect on pure track features in this work.

 The restG4 package simulates the transport of the primary particles in the materials as well as the daughter particles which are generated in different physical processes.
 For each event, the energy loss of all the particles inside the sensitive region of the detector, together with the related positions, are recorded as energy depositions.
-Fig.~\ref{fig:xe136_raw} shows the recorded energy depositions of an example \nldbd event in the TPC.
+Fig.~\ref{fig:xe136_event} Left shows the recorded energy depositions of an example \nldbd event in the TPC.